Biochemistry & Molecular Biology Advising Resources

 Enrolled students who do not attend their first lab meeting will be dropped.
-Attendance will be taken in the first 10 minutes, students not present when roll is taken will be dropped from the lab and their seats given to those on the waitlist.
+Attendance will be taken in the first 10 minutes; students not present when roll is taken will be dropped from the lab and their space in the course will be given to those on the waitlist.

 - Gen Chem Labs (1M and 1N) do not have a lab lecture.
 O Chem labs (8L and 8M) do – held once a week.

 - O Chem Labs (8L and 8M): All students enrolled, waitlisted, or seeking a seat in a lab MUST attend the first class lecture meeting (lab lecture – NOT the lab itself) which is noted in the schedule of classes.